 A remark is text attached to policy configuration but otherwise ignored by the policy language parser.
 Remarks are useful for documenting parts of a policy.
 The syntax for a remark is text that has each line prepended with a pound sign (#):

 '''

 This is a simple one-line remark.

 This

 is a remark

-comprising multiple

-lines.

 '''